vishalsharma1996/Ashrae-Prediction-Case-Study-III-/README.md

 IMPUTATION AND FEATURE ENGINEERING-->After doing an indepth EDA we also found that the weather variables and building metadata are having missing values which needs to be imputed.The features which have more than 80 % missing data are dropped.Now for the remaining features median and interpolation method are used to fill the missing values.Now coming to the feature engineerig i have includeed features such as relative humidity,weekday,is_weekday,is_pub_holiday,busy_hours and basic time features such as day month and hour.Here i have also aligned the timestamp for all the 13 different sites.

 MODEL AND HYPERPARAMETER TUNING-->Models which i have tried till now is LGBM,CATBOOST,XGBOOST AND RANDOMFOREST.Hyperparameter tuning is performed for each and every model.The model which performed best is the LGBM.Further I have also tried custom ensembling and simple multilayer perceptron models to compare with the previous model scores.

+MODEL DEPLOYMENT-->Finally I have deployed my model using flask on google colab